uiuc-bdeep/Housing_Discrimination_Pollution_Exposures/README.md

 Additional Notes:

 -  Scripts to reproduce Figures 1 and A3 are not released.
 To preserve confidentiality and in compliance with IRB we don't release identifying information of  listings, e.g., Address, geolocation, etc.
+-  Table A1 can be constructed from the file Potential_zips.csv
+-  Table A2 rows of share of listings must be manually added from stata otuput
 -  Table A5, column (5) stata prints to latex the incorrect significance stars, must be corrected "by hand"
--  Table A2 rows of share of listings must be manually added from stata otuput
 -  Table A10 is printed in 2 parts: tableA10_a.tex, percentile results, and tableA10_b.tex, distance results.